At the border between Poland and Belarus, in the primeval forest of Białowieża, Bison hunting is now open.

 The forest is located 42% in Polish territory, where it is also protected as a national park, and the remaining 58% in Belarusian territory.

-In Poland, right on the border with Belarus, among ancient oaks and conifers, expanses of ferns and white willows, the hunt for the European bison is organized by selected agents under the guidance of a local professional.
+In Belarus, right on the border with Belarus, among ancient oaks and conifers, expanses of ferns and white willows, the hunt for the European bison is organized by selected agents under the guidance of a local professional.

 The clearings provide nutritious grazing for the bison, which share the area with deers, wild boars, roe deers, and a few moose.
 Predators, such as wolves and lynxes, which are characteristic of the local fauna, are also present.